Skip to content

 8. The dough is over-kneaded or has a broken structure

 Baking is a bit like chemistry.
 Kneading too long or too intensively can disrupt the gluten structure.
 The dough then loses its structure, becomes gooey, and has nothing to hold the gases from fermentation together.
-As a result, the dough does not rise, even if you have active yeast.
+As a result, the dough does not rise, even if you have active sourdough.

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.